 Thanks, Corey.
 Yeah, I toyed with a couple options of spraying the pad or the dash to match.
 Might still do it.
 I think it may work when all together though as the door panels are tan, carpet and kick panels will be brown, seats and upholstery have both tan and brown.
 Who knows, if it ends up looking too much like a 1970's plaid sofa it can always be changed.
 Ha!

 Thanks, man!
 Been a slow process but really trying to get it done by Spring.
 The headliner was one I got off eBay - just a stock one for a 1st Gen truck.
 It's going to take some figuring to adapt it to the rear canopy area though.
 I put some tan lining material from modern day toppers on the inside of the canopy and have plans to make it removable.
-Here are some current interior pics - we'll see if they last more than a month!
+Here's a current interior pic - we'll see if it lasts more than a month!
 Haven't gotten the shifter area finished yet.
 And I did not pull the engine for paint.
 Figured I'd do that later if I need to yank the motor for a rebuild or whatever.
 Get a post started of your build, helps to move you ahead!
 Step by step...

 Thought you guys might get a kick out of this.
 Spent a few minutes cleaning off the spare tire that's been stashed in my garage for too long.
 Original HR78-15 Bridgestone Desert Dueler with the nubbies still on the tread.
 Appears to be never run - pretty cool!
 I sure wouldn't run it now as I imagine it's past the "best when used by" date.
 I'll keep it as a spare though...